cs-chan/Exclusively-Dark-Image-Dataset/SPIC/README.md

 ## Dependencies

-The codes are implemented in MATLAB using prior versions of the [MatConvNet](http://www.vlfeat.org/matconvnet/) and the [Gaussian Process for Machine Learning](http://www.gaussianprocess.org/gpml/code/matlab/doc/index.html) toolboxes.
+The codes are implemented in MATLAB using the prior version of [MatConvNet](http://www.vlfeat.org/matconvnet/) and the [Gaussian Process for Machine Learning](http://www.gaussianprocess.org/gpml/code/matlab/doc/index.html) toolboxes.

 ## Installation and Running